cparsania/TidyWrappers/README.md

 <!-- badges: end -->

 TidyWrappers is an R package to deal with an object `tbl`.
-Utilities given here are appropriate to use when a `tbl` has rows are features / observations and columns are variables.
 It provides handy wrapper functions on top of `dplyr` verbs to get, count, convert, keep, remove and replace data from a `tbl` object.

 ## Motivation